[Virtual] Class Handouts

 The Uris DVD Collection

 The DVD collection is located in Uris Library's Dean Room.
-Uris also has DVD and Blu-ray players as well as VCRs and audiocassette players.
+Olin Library (lower level) has DVD and Blu-ray players as well as VCRs and audiocassette players.

 Library Tutorials -- Teach Yourself!